Gorilla Mind Energy Drink Review: Overhyped?

 Artificial sweeteners may have health-related side effects such as increased cancer risk according to a 2011 medical review.

-Overall, we do not consider Gorilla Mind Energy Drink likely to cause side effects in otherwise healthy individuals, but as we discussed in our Bucked Up Pre Workout review article, we consider energy drinks and pre workouts to be generally more likely to cause side effects than the average supplements because they’re stimulatory.
+Overall, we do not consider Gorilla Mind Energy Drink likely to cause side effects in healthy individuals, but as we discussed in our Bucked Up Pre Workout review article, we consider energy drinks and pre workouts to be generally more likely to cause side effects than the average supplements because they’re stimulatory.

-Derek Explains Gorilla Mind Energy Drink Formulation
+Winner: Gorilla Mind Energy Drink

 Our Clean Energy Picks